eli173/DoughLoops/README.md

 Monday: Have the step sequencer rendering audio as expected based on the state of buttons on the grid.

 Tuesday: Incorporate tempo and volume adjustment features.
+Stylize the project using CSS.
 Begin experimenting with Web Audio API.

-Wednesday: Incorporate simpl audio effects from Web Audio API (such as reverb) that can optionally be applied to the individual instruments.
+Wednesday: Incorporate simple audio effects from Web Audio API (such as reverb) that can optionally be applied to the individual instruments.

 Thursday morning: Deploy project to GitHub.